What every best Snow Tires has:

 Laughs at most winter weather.
 In performance on ice and light to moderate snow, reviewers find little to complain about when it comes to the Michelin Latitude X-Ice Xi2.
-Snow traction in deep snow comes in for a little criticism -- About.com's Sean Phillips says it's only "fair to middling" -- but traction and braking on moderately packed snow and on ice are excellent.
+Snow traction in deep snow comes in for a little criticism -- ThoughtCo.com's Sean Phillips says it's only "fair to middling" -- but traction and braking on moderately packed snow and on ice are excellent.
 Most consider dry road handling to be "superior."
 Braking on wet surfaces is only fair, but that's an issue with most winter tires.

 As part of its massive coverage of tires, ConsumerReports.org rates and ranks winter tires suitable for light truck and SUV use.
 Tires are examined for performance on snow, ice, wet pavements and dry asphalt.
 Ratings are assigned, and three score high enough to earn Recommended status.

-Sean Phillips says that finding the right tires for an SUV can be tricky, but lists the Michelin Latitude X-Ice Xi2 as a top choice.
+Sean Phillips says that finding the right tires for an SUV can be a little tricky, but lists the Michelin Latitude X-Ice Xi2 as a top choice.
 It's eclipsed a little in winter performance by some tires, but outshines them on cleared roads.
-"Tires that are optimized for winter conditions are not generally the best at dry-road handling, but Michelin always seems to strike a heck of a balance here," Philips says.
+"Tires that are optimized for winter conditions are not generally the best at dry-road handling, but Michelin always seems to strike a heck of a balance here," Phillips says.